PARTICIPATE here >>

-Climate Collapse: the interlinked global crisis of weather-related events from heat waves, forest fires, flooding, hurricanes, ecosystem degradation, and species extinction.
+The Death of Nature: the interlinked global crisis of environmental impacts and weather-related events — heat waves, forest fires, flooding, hurricanes, ecosystem degradation and collapse, pollution, and species extinction.

 Inequality: the various forms of inequality — economic, social, and inequality is a way to measure social and gender inequality.
 The growing gap between the 1% and the rest of the population creates an unequal and unjust society.

 Power & Corruption: the abuse of power—individual and systemic.
-Dishonest conduct by those in power or those seeking to influence them using fraud and bribery.
+Dishonest conduct by those in power or those seeking to influence them.
+Includes fraud and bribery.
 Corruption creates a system that governs not for the many, but for the few.